 It is a requirement of ISO 9001:2000, Assured UK Malt and FEMAS that maltings staff receive structured training and that companies maintain training records for individual staff.
 This includes analysis of grain, malt and co-products.

 Daily standards, performance in MAPS and NIR ring checks indicate when individual staff or teams require follow up training.
-See the further information below on both of these important schemes that assist maltsters with the accuracy of their analyses.
+See further information below on both of these important schemes that assist maltsters with the accuracy of their analyses.

 The MAGB recognise the importance of training to the industry and offer the following support:

 Grain Analyst Training CD-Rom.
 This CD ROM, published by the HGCA in Spring 2004, gives guidance on the execution of barley sampling, sample preparation, barley analytical methods and quality assurance procedures.
-By logging on to the HGCA web-site, it becomes an interactive training tool, with question and answer sessions covering all of the CD-ROM modules.
+By logging on to the HGCA website, it becomes an interactive training tool, with question and answer sessions covering all of the CD-ROM modules.

 MAGB Certificate of Malting Competence.
 This training scheme covers all aspects of practical malting including barley intake and analysis.
 It is aimed at experienced practical maltsters as well as those commencing their careers.
 Candidates receive practical and theoretical training.
-A practical oral, assessment is conducted by the MAGB in the work place followed by a written paper.

 MAGB Malting Diploma.
 Entry is open to all, no formal qualifications required.
 The examination consists of the 3-hour papers covering Raw Materials, Processing and Health, Safety, Food Safety & Environment.